 A baited trap is the main stone crab harvest method used both for commercial and recreational fishers.
 Some adventurous recreational fishers use their bare hands to catch stone crabs while using scuba or snorkel gear.
 It’s best to place traps near depressions or rocks where stone crabs can be lurking and hiding.
 You can review FWC stone crab fishing tips to learn more.

-Florida stone crab season limits: Recreational crab fishers are limited to five traps per person.
+There are Florida stone crab season limits.
+Recreational crab fishers are limited to five traps per person.
 You can catch one gallon of stone crab claws per person as a recreational crabber, or 2 gallons of stone crab claws per vessel, whichever is less.

 How Do I Measure Stone Crab Claws?